 Unless terminated earlier, our license agreement with BioMarin will expire upon the expiration of our royalty obligation for all licensed products throughout the world.
 Either we or BioMarin may terminate the license agreement if the other party commits a material breach and fails to cure such breach within a certain period of time.
 BioMarin may also terminate the agreement in the event of any challenge or opposition to the licensed patent rights or related actions brought by us or our affiliates or sublicensees, or if we, our affiliates or sublicensees knowingly assist a third party in challenging or otherwise opposing the licensed patent rights, except as required under a court order or subpoena.
-In addition, BioMarin may terminate the agreement upon our bankruptcy or insolvency.
-We may terminate the agreement for any reason upon notice to BioMarin.
+In addition, BioMarin may terminate the agreement for any reason upon notice to BioMarin.